ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 {: #creating-volume-api}
 {: api}

 You can create SDSaaS volumes by directly calling the Block Volume REST APIs.
-For more information about the file shares SDS API, see the SDSaaS API reference.

 ### Before you begin
 {: #block-volume-api-prereqs}